New Perspectives on Education for Democracy

 Table of Contents

-PART A—New Ways of Thinking About Democracy 1.
+PART I—New ways of thinking about democracy 1.
 On the need for a new democracy of education in a post-pandemic world, Stewart Riddle, Amanda Heffernan and David Bright 2.
 Democracy in decline?
 Developing democratic re-orientations through plurality and deliberation, Bev Rogers 3.
 This is what isonomy looks like!
 Howard Prosser 4.
-Re-imagining aspirations: A new transition planning framework supporting inclusive and democratic actions in schools, Lara Maia-Pike PART B—Enacting Democracy Through Teaching and Learning 5.
+Re-imagining aspirations: A new transition planning framework supporting inclusive and democratic actions in schools, Lara Maia-Pike PART II—Enacting democracy through teaching and learning 5.
 Country as teacher: Using stories from and for Country in Australian education for social and ecological renewal, Benny Wilson and David Spillman 6.
 The ordinary everyday: Centring the embodied practice of classroom teaching., Stephanie Wescott 7.
 Encountering a pedagogy of the world in a university setting, Sarah Healy, Kathryn Coleman, Richard Johnson Sallis and Amanda Belton 8.
-Students’ experiences of overt data-talk in the classroom: ‘It’s all just this stupid system’, Rafaan Daliri-Ngametua 9.
+Students’ experiences of overt data-talk in the classroom: "It’s all just this stupid system", Rafaan Daliri-Ngametua 9.
 Teacher workload in Australia: National reports of intensification and its threats to democracy, Mihajla Gavin, Susan McGrath-Champ, Rachel Wilson, Scott Fitzgerald and Meghan Stacey 10.
 Education for democracy: Culturally responsive practices and curriculum in teacher education, Alison Wrench, Jenni Carter and Kathryn Paige 11.
-Critical affective literacy, feminist pedagogies and democracy: Exploring possibilities for the high school English classroom, Alice Elwell PART C—Future Thinking For a New Era of Democracy 12.
-Combating crisis and despair: Voice, choice and agency for active, resilient citizenship, Fiona Longmuir 13.
+Critical affective literacy, feminist pedagogies, and democracy: Exploring possibilities for the high school English classroom, Alice Elwell PART III—Future thinking for a new era of democracy 12.
+Combating crisis and despair: Voice, choice, and agency for active, resilient citizenship, Fiona Longmuir 13.
 The certainty of nationalism in uncertain times: Disrupting the national givens of citizenship education, Bryan Smith 14.
 Passion as politics: An analysis of Australian newspaper reporting of institutional responses to the School Strikes for Climate, Eve Mayes and Michael Everitt Hartup 15.
-Relational pedagogy and democratic education, Andrew Hickey, Stewart Riddle, Janean Robinson, Robert Hattam, Barry Down and Alison Wrench
+Relational pedagogy and democratic education, Andrew Hickey, Stewart Riddle, Janean Robinson, Robert Hattam, Barry Down, and Alison Wrench